microsoft/vscode-docs/docs/java/extensions.md

 We'd also like to recommend a couple of other extensions we believe are great to make VS Code even better for Java developers.

 1. [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) is a great tool to use when you need to collaborate with someone else on the same code base.
-2. [Remote Extensions](https://code.visualstudio.com/docs/remote/remote-overview) helps you using VS Code to access a container, a remote machine or the Windows Subsystems for Linux.
+2. The [Remote Development](/docs/remote/remote-overview.md) extensions let you use VS Code to access a container, a remote machine, or the Windows Subsystem for Linux.

 ## Extension for container development